 All of a sudden, I started hearing about hands-free, cordless pumps.
 It appeared to me at the time that none of them were fully covered by insurance, so I didn’t spend a whole lot of time looking into them.
 My Medela Pump was covered by insurance entirely, twice!

 In order to write this Willow Breast Pump review, I spoke to several moms who’d used it to understand the ins and outs of this pump.
-And, I learned about some other hands-free pumps too … more on that below.
+And, I learned about some other hands-free pumps like the Elvie Pump, too … more on that below.

 The Willow Breast Pump is a completely hands-free, base free, cord-free breast pump that fits in your bra and goes where you go.
-You can put the cups in your bra, and basically do whatever you want.
+You can put the cups in your bra, and basically do whatever you want (Willow claims 360-degree mobility when pumping into bags—there’s even a picture of a woman pumping while doing a cartwheel on their website, seriously—and 190-degree mobility when pumping into reusable containers.
 Our reviewer said she used it while playing with her kids, making dinner, and driving.

 The Willow is advertised as the only in-bra pump that gives you the flexibility to pump directly into spill-proof storage bags, 24 of which are included with Pump Kit, or reusable containers which are sold separately.

 - Everything works inside the pump which rests inside your bra, without the need for external tubes, cords, or dangling bottles to tie you down to a seat and maybe a table.

 - Milk is immediately pumped into the spill-proof disposable collection and storage bag or reusable container inside the pump.